To ensure your order goes smoothly and is printed correctly, please ensure your artwork meets the following:

 Please note that RGB and Pantone colours will be automatically converted to CMYK, which might affect the colour of your print.

 There are a number of options for sending us your artwork.
-The easiest way is to use our dedicated upload page – Artwork Upload.
-Alternatively, if your artwork is below 10mb you can email us – email@example.com.
+If your artwork is below 10mb you can email us – firstname.lastname@example.org.
 If it’s over 10mb you can use WeTransfer.
 Please ensure you mention your order number somewhere so we know what it is for!

 What is Bleed?